TeddyBears/StarWarsFFG-utilities/README.md

 Macros come from [StarWarsFFG FoundryVTT system wiki](https://github.com/StarWarsFoundryVTT/StarWarsFFG/wiki/Helpful-macros).
 Some modifications was done to these macros to add translations in interface message.
 And some minor modifications / fixes.
+Apply critical macro can be ued by players.
+But it does not apply the critical item to token because players don't have permissions to do it.

 ## Instalation